The scheme of assistance for house repairs and adaptations

 - Universal Credit.

-Work to provide a house extension to provide additional living accommodation for a disabled person does not qualify for a statutory grant unless it is the provision of standard amenities (a toilet or bathroom facilities).
-You should refer to your local authority to find out about any discretionary grant available for a house extension for a disabled person.
+Work on a house extension to provide extra living accommodation for a disabled person doesn't qualify for a statutory grant unless the work is to provide standard amenities like a toilet or bathroom facilities.
+You should refer to your local authority to find out about discretionary grants for a house extension for a disabled person.

-Financial and non-financial help with non-statutory repairs
+Help with non-statutory repairs

-Owners, and in some circumstances, private tenants, can apply to the scheme of assistance.
+Owners and, in some circumstances, private tenants can apply to the scheme of assistance.

 Before you apply, you should refer to your local authority's scheme of assistance statement for information on what help is available in your area.